 Resources for the Press | Press Conference Oct 13, 2023

 On Friday, October 13, 2023 at the Grand Staircase in Delaware Park, we were joined by dignitaries and supporters to officially unveil the completed restoration of this historic park feature.

-The Grand Staircase is one of the Oldest features in the park system
+Restoration of the Grand Staircase, one of the oldest features in the park system, is now complete.

 Over the decades, the massive granite stones have shifted as large sections of the foundation beneath them eroded away.
 Periodic repairs have kept the steps in relatively fair working order.
 However, over the last ten years, the Grand Staircase has reached a point of critical need.
 Capital investment and restoration will ensure the safety of park users and prevent further deterioration of this historic and exceptional park feature.